ssdollxx/tuya-zigbee-switch/docs/known_issues.md

 It is recommended you **reset the device and update to the latest version**.
 (Although, after testing, we concluded the devices were running fine even without resetting)

+**This was partly fixed in v18**, where the device would freeze and recover after a power-cycle.
+**The real bug was found and fixed in v20**, where it is safe to update the config string.

-**This was mostly fixed in v18**, but it is still possible to brick your device by providing a GPIO pin that is not present on your device's Zigbee module.
+Note that it is still possible to brick your device by providing a GPIO pin that is not present on your device's Zigbee module.
 (This will be prevented in further updates)

 If you bricked your device, [flashing_via_wire.md](./flashing_via_wire.md) will restore it.